|Q:||How can I buy and sell shares?|

 Only the shares of companies registered with the Securities and Exchange Commission and listed with the Stock Exchange, can be bought or sold on the Exchange.
 This means that a company wishing to make its stocks available for trading must meet the Listing Requirements of the Exchange, which are a set of pre-determined standards.

-Presently, there are thirty two (32) companies listed on the First Tier Market of the Stock Exchange, two (2) companies on the Second Tier Market and three (3) on the Mutual Fund Market.
+Presently, there are thirty two (32) companies listed on the First Tier Market of the Stock Exchange, one (1) company on the Second Tier Market and four (4) on the Mutual Fund Market.
 These companies are classified into the following sectors, based on the nature their business operations,

 Currently there are 40 securities listed on the Exchange which differs from the number of listed companies because some companies have both ordinary and preferred shares listed.